On This Page

 - Whether you have a significant history of childhood trauma

-- Whether you have access to therapists with the right levels of expertise
+- Whether you have access to therapists with the right expertise

-- Whether certain depressive symptoms are more prominent for you than others
+- Whether certain symptoms are more prominent for you than others

 - Whether your depression is primarily driven by negative thoughts or emotional reactivity